 In the power module, there are several system configurations available.
-The most common are 1-phase and 3-phase star or delta.
-2-phase is used with special motors or also in some parts of the grid.
+The most common ones are 1-phase and 3-phase star and 3-phase delta connections.
+2-phase is used with special motors and also in some applications of the grid.
 The Aron and V configuration are basically star or delta configuration but measuring only 2 currents instead of 3 (see 3-phase measurement).
-Special configurations like 6-, 7-, 9- or 12 phase motor measurement can be done with multiple single phase systems and adding up the power values in the Math library.
+Special configurations like 6-, 7-, 9- or 12 phase motor measurement can be done with multiple single-phase systems and adding up the power values in the Math library.

 When measuring high power, it could be useful to change the output unit to a higher unit.
 Available are Watt, Kilowatt and Megawatt.